sanjay-181006/OrderOps/README.md

 A **multi-operand calculator written in C** that evaluates arithmetic expressions using **arrays and switchcase logic**, correctly handling **operator precedence** (`*`, `/` before `+`, `-`) **without using stacks or recursion**.

-This project focuses on clarity, correctness, and exam‑ready logic while still being clean enough for a GitHub portfolio.

 ---

 ## Features